MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-dump-attribute-picklist-metadata-file.md

 ---
-title: "Sample: Dump attribute picklist metadata to a file (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Sample: Dump attribute picklist metadata to a file (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The sample shows how to write out all the attribute metadata to an XML file.
 It uses the RetrieveAllEntitiesRequest message." ms.custom: "" ms.date: 10/31/2017